michaelcjefferson/trash/README.md

 [Mario-style platformer in Phaser 3](https://gamedevacademy.org/how-to-make-a-mario-style-platformer-with-phaser-3/?a=13)

 [Multiplayer with Matter JS physics in Phaser 3](https://github.com/yandeu/phaser3-multiplayer-with-physics)

+[Using Illustrator to get object vertices from SVGs](https://codersblock.com/blog/javascript-physics-with-matter-js/) (Go to the section with the title 'Complex Shapes')

 ## TODO
 - Controls need reworking - holding right then left then releasing right leads to the player still rotating right even though left is held down